Jovinian: Teachings

 The fourth proposition stated is, "there is one reward in the kingdom of heaven for all who have kept their baptismal vow."
 Referencing Matthew 25:31-46 about sheep and goats, the judgment of humanity through the flood, and the destruction of Sodom and Gomorrah, Jovinian stated, “There is one salvation for those who are released, one destruction for those who stay behind”.
 Jovinian rejected the idea that believers should be divided into classes, some more spiritual than others, because the New Testament repeatedly emphasizes that all believers partake of the body and blood of Christ (John 6:56), that the Holy Spirit indwells all believers (1 Cor 6:19), and that the Church itself is one.
 For these reasons, the common teaching that an ascetic lifestyle produces greater reward should be rejected.
 All believers possess the presence of Christ and are part of the same body.
 Therefore, all experience the same reward.

 Many scholars have argued that for Jovinian, works did not justify a man, thus holding to a Protestant view of justification, which is by faith alone.
-It has been argued that Jovinian believed in a distinction between the visible and invisible churches, based on his statement that the Church is founded on faith, and that all in the Church are taught by God and that no "unripe" members exist within the Church and no one can anyone enter the church "by fraud".
+It has been argued that Jovinian believed in a distinction between the visible and invisible churches, based on his statement that the Church is founded on faith, and that all in the Church are taught by God and that no "unripe" members exist within the Church and no one can enter the church "by fraud".

 Jovinian distinguished physical baptism and baptism of the Holy Spirit, which confers grace to the believer.